 Here’s how you pull off a fabulous classic buffet:

 So if you’re a salad lover, maybe include two or three salad options.
-If you love seafood, put out some sea bass, crab cakes, or lobster tails.
-If your favorite meal is fried chicken, serve up some fried chicken (minus the bucket … leave that for the Netflix nights with hubby).
+If you love seafood, serve an assortment of sea bass, scallops, crab cakes, and lobster tails.
+If your favorite meal is fried chicken, serve succulent, crispy, crunchy fried chicken (minus the bucket, of course).

 The point is this:

-Adhere to traditions to make sure everyone leaves with a full belly, but feel free to customize your menu however you want.
-It’s YOUR special day, after all!
+It’s okay to adhere to traditions to make sure everyone leaves with a full belly, but feel free to customize your menu however you want.
+Remember, it’s YOUR special day!

 The Themed Buffet Menu